 Jacky turned to look at Ehlo.
 “You told me to grab someone from the shop, remember?
 It was your idea.”

-Ehlo shrugged his shoulders.
+Ehlo shrugged.
 “I’m not saying anything.
 Just that I couldn’t help but wonder if you two know each other before this.”

 “No. She’s just easy to get along with.
 After all, she works at Orchids Agency, so she must have some great communication skills to be able to interact with customers, you know.”